From invariant measures to orbit equivalence, via locally finite groups: Introduction

 In words, the actions of $\Gamma$ and $\Lambda$ are orbit equivalent when the equivalence relations that they induce are isomorphic.
 In what follows, we will often see $\Gamma$, $\Lambda$ as subgroups of $\Homeo(X)$, and then we simply say that $\Gamma$, $\Lambda$ are orbit equivalent.

 For any minimal homeomorphism $\varphi$ of $X$ (i.e.~a homeomorphism such that the associated action of $\Z$ on $X$ is minimal), denote by $M(g)$ the set of all $g$-invariant Borel probability measures.
-A famous theorem of Giordano, Putnam and Skau \cite{Giordano1995}*{Theorem~2.2} (which we call throughout the paper the \enquote{classification theorem for minimal homeomorphisms}) establishes that the two following conditions are equivalent, for any two minimal homeomorphisms $\varphi, \psi$ of $X$: \begin{itemize} \item[•] The $\Z$-actions induced by $\varphi$ and $\psi$ are orbit equivalent. \item[•] There exists a homeomorphism $g$ of $X$ such that $g_*M(\varphi)=M(\psi)$.
+Our motivation here is to give a proof of the following famous theorem of Giordano, Putnam and Skau, which we call throughout the paper the \enquote{classification theorem for minimal homeomorphisms}.